Being an SEO copywriter and analyst by day, I get a lot of emails from fellow bloggers asking for advice about SEO and optimising their blog for SEO.

 SEO is important for your blog for so many reasons, but, the most important reason is this: TRAFFIC!
 Traffic from search engines can boost your amount of visitors and presence online.

-So, how do you you make your blog or website SEO friendly?
+So, how do you make your blog or website SEO friendly?
 Start today by doing the following every time you write a post:

 1. Title your posts properly